Rental Certificate Compliance Verdict

 verified

-Inspection: Pennsylvania licensed lead inspector, Pennsylvania licensed risk assessor
+Lead-safe or lead-free evaluation: Pennsylvania licensed lead inspector or risk assessor

 Official directory notes below